engineeranalyst/Flatten-the-Stack-A-Case-Study-on-Product-Sales-Analysis/README.md

 1. Run the `flatten_the_stack.sql` script in a MySQL 8.0+ environment.
 2. Ensure the `sales_orders.csv` is placed in the secure upload directory.
 3. Download the `Flatten The Stack.xlsx` file.
-4. Import the CSV files.
+4. Download the CSV files.
-5. Open the Queries and Connections Panel and put the full file path names of the CSV files in the Source.
+5. Open the Power Query Editor and place the full file path names of the CSV files in the Source.
 6. Refresh the Preview of the Data Source.